 If you’re looking for a foldable cane, this one just may suit you just fine.
 The Vive’s folding cane is lightweight, adjustable, portable, and durable.
 This foldable walking cane is much more durable than some of those made of a cheaper quality that you may have seen or used.
 What is unique and popular about this cane, is that it can go anywhere with you while not in use by collapsing it and storing in its own draw-string bag.

-Very cool cane for the person that is on the go.
 If you are in need of a cane to be at your side at all times, this one is probably not for you unless you just want to fold it up while in transit as you travel by automobile, train, boat or plane.
-If you are able to walk a short distance without a cane, this one is wonderful as you can fold it up to possibly carry something that you need both hands for without trying to hang onto a one-piece cane at the same time, which at times can be dangerous.
+If you are able to walk a short distance without a cane, this best canes guide selection is wonderful as you can fold it up to possibly carry something that you need both hands for without trying to hang onto a one-piece cane at the same time, which at times can be dangerous.
 If the pieces are hard to pull apart at first, it is just because it is new and it will become much easier after doing it a few times.

 - COLLAPSIBLE AND COMPACT: Providing a convenient option for those needing assistance, the Vive folding cane smoothly and securely locks in place to provide extra stability while walking on any surface.
 Folding at four points along the cane shaft, the collapsible cane is compact, easily fitting into a purse, briefcase, carry on or wheelchair bag.